 Global Agenda Council on New Models of Leadership 2012-2014

 A profound shift is taking place in the context of leadership and what it takes to flourish as a leader.
 The change is driven by significant demographic and societal transformation, fundamental technological advances and constant globalization, as well as complex multistakeholder issues and resource scarcity.
-This shift profoundly impacts the challenges leaders face and the aspirations, competencies and attitudes of success.
+This shift deeply impacts the challenges leaders face and the aspirations, competencies and attitudes of success.

-These changes are revealing a new leadership style that is shaped by leaders’ profound sense of purpose, which can be described in three ways: through the emotional capacity of leaders (values, courage, self-awareness, authenticity); by their intellectual and cognitive development (creativity, innovation, world view, systems thinking); and by the extent and depth of their social relationships and networks (community building, alliances, collaboration, virtual worlds).
+The changes are revealing a new leadership style that is shaped by leaders’ sense of purpose, which can be described in three ways: the emotional capacity of leaders (values, courage, self-awareness, authenticity); their intellectual and cognitive development (creativity, innovation, world view, systems thinking); and the extent and depth of their social relationships and networks (community building, alliances, collaboration, virtual worlds).
 Today’s leaders need a dual attention capability: alertness to subtle, telling signals as well as a larger systems awareness.
 Tomorrow’s leaders will need to go beyond the limits of the systems within which society operates today to perceive what those systems might become.

 What the Council is doing about it

-The Council on New Models of Leadership is investigating a leadership model that draws on leaders’ “inner and outer journeys”.
-The “inner journey” brings deep insight, helping leaders discover their authenticity, and provides the resilience so crucial for judgement under pressure.
+The Global Agenda Council on New Models of Leadership is investigating a leadership model that draws on leaders’ “inner and outer journeys”.
+The “inner journey” brings deep insight, helping leaders discover their authenticity, and provides the resilience crucial for judgement under pressure.
 The “outer journey” describes the crucible experiences, occurrences that shape leaders and forge leadership qualities through challenge, risk and effort at the “edge of the system”.
 The new leadership model requires leaders to engage in new work.
-This new work is about helping people and communities move from egosystem awareness (generating the well-being of a narrow interest group) to ecosystem awareness (generating the well-being of the whole).
+This new work is about helping people and communities move from “egosystem” awareness (generating the well-being of a narrow interest group) to ecosystem awareness (generating the well-being of the whole).
 The process of moving from egosystem to ecosystem awareness requires a profound intellectual, emotional and social journey – a journey to the real sources of presence and self.